Source Code API Discovery

 --key <your-authorization-key>

-On success, you'll see: "Application 'payment-service' has been created successfully!" — check your Levo dashboard.
+On success, you'll see a confirmation that the application has been created — check your Levo dashboard.

 Set -e LEVO_BASE_URL=https://api.india-1.levo.ai instead.